 • Foster economic development in Muskogee through the rehabilitation of historic buildings.

-*To qualify for this subgrant, properties must be located in and listed as a contributing property identified within one of Muskogee’s historic commercial or residential districts on the National Register of Historic Places.
+In May 2024, the three month long application portal closed to contributing property applicants and projects located within Muskogee’s historic commercial or residential districts on the National Register of Historic Places.

 The primarily residential historic districts are Founders’ Place Historic District (NRIS: 10005081) and Kendall Place Historic District (NRIS: 05001418).